mikejs/fiftystates_docs/index.rst

 a :doc:`RESTful API <api>` and through upcoming data dumps.
 To make working with the API easier, a :doc:`Python client library <client>` is available.

 Because most states do not make their legislative data publicly available in structured formats, we need to write scrapers to parse information from their publicly-facing websites.
 This is a large task and one we can always use help on.
-The below map gives a rough idea of our current status: green states have data available (or will very shortly), while we are still looking fo :doc:`help <contributing>` filling in grey states.
+The below map gives a rough idea of our current status: green states have data available (or will very shortly), while we are still looking for :doc:`help <contributing>` filling in grey states.

 .. image:: status.png
    :width: 50 %